How long does it take for seroquel to leave your system

 When taking Seroquel, it is important to understand how long it takes for the medication to leave your system.
 This is known as the clearance time.
 The clearance time can vary depending on several factors, including the individual’s metabolism, age, liver and kidney function, and dosage of the medication.

-See also Seroquel xr with weed
+See also Seroquel and zoloft interactions

 It is important to note that Seroquel has a relatively long half-life, which means it takes a longer time for the medication to be fully eliminated from the body.
 On average, it takes about 5-7 days for Seroquel to be cleared from the system.